 - Phrase safety budgetary items as "investments" that will contribute to the bottom line.

-No aviation safety management program will survive without upper management support and explicit leadership.
-Top level management must communicate this support both in word and deed.
+No aviation SMS will survive without upper management support and explicit leadership.
+Top-level management must communicate this support both in word and deed.
 In order for upper management to work effectively with safety managers, there must be a high degree of trust between both parties.
 In addition, upper-level management must have a rudimentary understanding of aviation risk management processes.

-If your upper-level managers don't have an understanding of risk management, I suggest either sending them to an SMS course for executives or bring in a professional SMS trainer.
+If your upper-level managers don't have an understanding of risk management processes, I suggest either:

 Aviation SMS training appears to be the most effective method to bring upper management into the light.
 Do you include special training for upper management at your company?